• Latest

 0

-Senior Advocate Arvind Datar made submissions on WhatsApp; Senior Advocate PS Raman argued for Google and Youtube; Facebook changed into represented using Senior Advocate Satish Parasaran, and Senior Advocate R Murari appeared for Twitter.
-Submissions for the state have been made with the aid of Additional Government Pleader, E Manoharan.
+Senior Advocate Arvind Datar made submissions on WhatsApp; Senior Advocate PS Raman argued for Google and YouTube; Facebook changed into represented using Senior Advocate Satish Parasaran, and Senior Advocate R Murari appeared for Twitter.
+Submissions for the state have been made with the aid of Additional Government Pleader E Manoharan.

-While responding to the Court’s queries, the Government knowledgeable the court docket that social media companies and Internet Service Providers (ISPs) have been frequently reluctant to share pertinent personal information to research cybercrimes.
+While responding to the Court’s queries, the Government knowledgeable the court that social media companies and Internet Service Providers (ISPs) have been frequently reluctant to share pertinent personal information to research cybercrimes.
 This had led the Court to implead the web organizations in the depend.

 Submissions made through Social Media agencies